 Pursuing a career in teaching?
 Contribute to the practical side of your studies by working in a classroom on a daily basis.
 Get to know the children and implement your training in the lessons you teach.
 Add this teaching work experience in Cambodia to your resume for an extra edge.

 You will have the guidance and support of your project supervisor right from the start.
 Throughout your stay, you will have access to an online database filled with worksheets, classroom activities and educational games you can implement in class.
 The local Projects Abroad staff will also run regular teaching workshops were you can share ideas and get inspiration from others.

 What will I do at my volunteer Teaching Placement in Cambodia?

-You’ll work with the children at kindergartens and primary schools.You’ll be involved in the following activities:
+You’ll work with the children at kindergartens and elementary schools.You’ll be involved in the following activities:

 - Improve the English levels of the students through fun and interactive lessons

-- Assist with extracurricular activities such as sport, music and arts class
+- Assist with extracurricular activities such as sports, music and arts class

 - Prepare exciting lessons for the next day to ensure each activity has a clear goal

 Your work will focus on the following areas: